 - Swiss army knife or multi-purpose tool

-- IMPORTANT: Have copies of personal documents like birth certificates, deed to your house, insurance policies and any pertinent medical information.
+- IMPORTANT: Have copies of personal documents like birth certificates, a deed to your house, insurance policies, and any pertinent medical information.
 Have cash on hand

 - Emergency blankets